 The primary way to minimize flooding risks from extreme high tides is to site proposed structures above flood elevations.
 According to the County Building Department, the 100-year Base Flood Elevation (BFE) in the King Salmon area as established by the Federal Emergency Management Agency's National Flood Insurance Program is estimated to be +6 feet NGVD29.
 In implementing the federal flood protection program, Humboldt County building permit regulations require new residences to have a finished floor elevation at least one-foot above BFE.
-The applicant has submitted a flood elevation certificate based on surveys by a licensed land surveyor stating that the finished floor elevation of the proposed structure will be above +7 feet NGVD29.
-Therefore, the development as proposed will minimize the risk of flooding associated with extreme high tides.
+The applicant has submitted a flood elevation certificate based on surveys by a licensed land surveyor stating that the finished floor elevation of the proposed structure will be above +7.3 feet NGVD29.
+Therefore, the development as proposed will minimize the risk of flooding associated with extreme high tides consistent with the County's building permit regulations as it will be sited no less than 1.3 feet above BFE.

 Extreme high tide events in conjunction with future sea-level rise will increase the vulnerability of the subject site and the entire King Salmon community.
-According to the State's 2010 sealevel rise interim guidance document, sea level is projected to rise 5 to 8 inches by 2030 and 10 to 17 inches by 2050.
+According to the State's 2010 sea-level rise interim guidance document, sea level is projected to rise 5 to 8 inches by 2030, 10 to 17 inches by 2050, 17 to 32 inches by 2070, and 31 to 69 inches by 2100.
+The ranges in the projections of sea level rise are based on a range of modeling results.
+For dates after 2050, the ranges of sea level rise also are based on low, medium, and high future greenhouse gas emission scenarios.
+The State Coastal Conservancy and the State Lands Commission have adopted the use of 55 inches (140 cm) of sea level rise for 2100 which is consistent with the average of the models of sea level rise for 2100 based on a high future greenhouse gas emission scenario.

 Throughout the first half of the 21st-century, sea-level rise alone is not expected to cause significant flooding, inundation, or erosion, but rather the highest probability and most damaging events likely will take place when increasingly elevated sea-level occurs simultaneously with high tides and large waves (e.g., during El Niños).
-Between 2050 and 2100, when sea-levels approach 18 to 69 inches above the present, the effects of sea level rise alone (flooding and inundation) and the combined effects of sea-level rise and large waves (e.g., damage to coastal structures, cliff erosion, beach loss) are projected to have much greater impacts.
-As the design life of the proposed new structure is presumed to be 75-100 years, a minimum 55-inch rise in sea-level (state-adopted projection for the year 2100) is assumed over the life of the project.
-Since the finished floor elevation of the proposed will be at approximately 7 feet, or approximately three feet below the projected minimum sea level elevation in 2100, the siting and design of the proposed structure at one foot above BFE will not fully account for sealevel rise projected during the proposed residence's economic life.
-However, the subject site is located inland of a County road and other County infrastructure that serves the King Salmon subdivision, which to some degree buffers the property from future sea-level rise impacts.
+Between 2050 and 2100, the effects of sea level rise alone (flooding and inundation) and the combined effects of sea-level rise and large waves (e.g., damage to coastal structures, cliff erosion, beach loss) are projected to have much greater impacts.